-\\ In the limit of large matrices dimensions, the eigenvalues are spread across an annulus in the complex plane which is distinguished from the phenomenon identified for complex Ginibre ensemble thus referenced as the circular law and presented in the work from V. L. Girko \cite{Girko1985} and the paper from T. Tao, V. Vu and M. Krishnapur \cite{TaoVuKrishnapur2010}.
-The joint probability density function of the eigenvalues of complex induced Ginibre matrices is
+\\ In the limit of large matrix dimensions, the eigenvalues are spread across an annulus in the complex plane which is distinguished from the phenomenon identified for complex Ginibre ensemble, thus referenced as the circular law and presented in the work from V. L. Girko \cite{Girko1985} and the paper from T. Tao, V. Vu and M. Krishnapur \cite{TaoVuKrishnapur2010}.
+The joint probability density function of the eigenvalues of the complex induced Ginibre matrix $G$ is